gmsirimanna/event-planner-app/README.md

 ## Getting Started

-The Event Planner App was developed from scratch in 3 days, focusing on user experience, functionality, and scalability.
+The Event Planner App was developed from scratch, focusing on user experience, functionality, and scalability.
 Built with attention to UI/UX details, efficient state management, and API handling, the app ensures a smooth and scalable event planning experience. 🚀

 ## Key Features: